Chart Color Schemes

 Rossmore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
+Local infrastructure changes significantly influence an area's performance.
 AreaSearch has identified 22 projects likely impacting the area.
-Notable ones include Western Sydney International (Nancy-Bird Walton) Airport, Western Sydney Infrastructure Plan, Kemps Creek Energy Storage Facility, and South West Rail Link Extension.
+Notable projects include Western Sydney International (Nancy-Bird Walton) Airport, Western Sydney Infrastructure Plan, Kemps Creek Energy Storage Facility, and South West Rail Link Extension.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.